 - Vertical Scrolling

 - Horizontal & Vertical Scrolling

-Tip!
-You can only apply one Overflow Behavior to each Frame.
-However, you can apply different Overflow Behaviors to multiple Frames or Components within a design.
+Note: You can only apply one Overflow Behavior to each Frame.
+You can apply different Overflow Behaviors to different Frames in a design.

 - Select the Frame you want to update.